Remem/IRCore/Update-Checker/Remem.md

 Update-Checker
 ===============

-For Update Checker of EfeGear.
+For Update Checker of IRCore.

 %IRCore%1.8%IRCore%